Using the Six Human Needs to Retain Top Sales Talent

 Connection

-The need to feel part of a team, a community, or relationships built on trust and belonging.
+The need to feel part of a team or relationships built on trust and belonging.

 Understanding these needs is only the first step.
 The real impact comes from applying them intentionally in leadership.